LightningStrike83/singer_d_beyond_l_sports/README.md

 11/30/22 L- Added more readme changes to reflect partner, added description 11/30/22 D- Added files, did some code clean up, and updated readme 11/30/22 L- Changed spritesheet to flags, updated the css and html with them, did some lightbox tagging cleanup for consistency
+11/30/22 D- Added checkboxes to countries, added a little styling

 Credits
 Singer, Dan